teeekay/CarND-Traffic-Sign-Classifier-Project/Assignment2.TonyKnight.md

 <U><B>Table 9:</B><I> Top 5 Predictions and Probabilities generated by model on image of random noise</I></U>

 ---
-I created a random noise image (image 10) and ran it through the model.
+I created a random noise image (Figure 11) and ran it through the model.
 The top five guesses for a matching sign are presented in Table 9.
 The low but fairly similar probabilities associated with all 5 top guesses suggests that the noise sample does not fit any of the sign classes particularly well.